iribirii/smiles2svg/README.md

 ```
 ![vector CO2 image](figures/caffeine_color.svg)

-## Future features:
+## Future features
 - Change font
 - Add stroke to all atoms
 - Addition of Hydrogens in HB-donors
 - Addition of LP orbitals